 And this is Christian unity?

-There is a literal devil who hates Christianity and the followers of Jesus, and he seeks to destroy them.
+The devil hates Christianity and the followers of Jesus, and he seeks to destroy them (Revelation 12:17).

 “Be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour” (1 Peter 5:8, NKJV).